shelllbw/jsstl-examples/README.md

 - 'pattern': with the code that can be used for studying Turing patters;
 - 'bss': with the code for analysing a Bike Sharing System.

 Below detailed instructions to build and run these experiments are provided.
+Note that to perform some of the alayses MatLab must be installed in your system.

 ## Studying Turing patters with jSSTL.